-Your other gains are any transactions tagged as realised P&L in Koinly.
-They generally refer to crypto transactions like derivatives or futures trades as the tax treatment of some of these products may be different depending on the scale at which you’re trading at.
+Your other gains are any transactions tagged as realized P&L in Koinly.
+They generally refer to crypto transactions like derivatives or futures trades as the tax treatment of some of these products may be different depending on the scale at which you’re trading.
 Your other gains section will include:

 Splitting these out allows you to report these how you need to with the ATO.
 You should seek advice on whether your transactions will be considered that of an individual investor or a trader if you’re unsure.

 The other income summary section of your ATO myTax report includes everything you need to report crypto income to the ATO.
 Koinly will have already identified the fair market value of any tokens considered income on the day you received them in AUD, so the figures you see in your report are just sums of this.
 Your other income summary section will include a breakdown of the different types of income you’ve made throughout the financial year and a total figure.
 This could include: